 All this makes a person, suffering from it, feel uncomfortable, and sometimes interferes with their career growth and personal relationships.
 Modern medicine has long learned to deal with this disease.

 Treatment of hyperhidrosis with a botulinum toxin is the most effective method that will save you from such troubles.
 Many clinics, operating in the field of plastic surgery, cosmetology and urology, have all sorts of resources to successfully relieve patients of such problems.

 If hyperhidrosis is not caused by diabetes, tuberculosis, heart disease, malignant tumors, then it does not pose a threat to health.
 However, it significantly reduces the quality of life.
 According to the statistics, the majority of people suffering from hyperhidrosis feel insecure, awkward and often restrict themselves in the sexual life.

 Botox treatment is recognized worldwide as one of the most effective for hyperhidrosis.
 It blocks the transmission of nerve impulses to sweat glands and the excessive sweating is minimized.
 To achieve the result, it is injected into the armpits, palms, feet, forehead.

 One of the benefits of this relatively simple procedure is a long-lasting effect.
-However, to execute it correctly, it is advisable to use specialists whose expertise lies in the field of aesthetic medicine and cosmetology and who are properly trained and licensed.
+However, to execute it correctly, you must use specialists whose expertise lies in the field of aesthetic medicine and cosmetology and who are properly trained and licensed.
 Speaking to a doctor, you will receive a preliminary consultation and detailed information about all stages of the treatment.
 But for now, it’s worth mentioning that the procedure consists of injecting multiple small doses of Botox into the problem area.
 Since treatment of hyperhidrosis with Botox is carried under the supervision of a medical professional, it is completely safe.
 Moreover, the result becomes noticeable quite fast.

-There are many pros of using it for hyperhidrosis, some of which are listed below:
+There are many pros of using it for hyperhidrosis.
+I listed some of them below:

 - Botox in small doses is very effective in treatment of many concerns and is proved to be safe;